Open-Systems-Pharmacology/Amikacin-Model/evaluation/input/Content/Input_table.md

-The compound parameter values of the final raltegravir PBPK model are illustrated below.
+The compound parameter values of the final amikacin PBPK model are illustrated below.